yehia67/documentation/iota-basics/0.1/references/glossary.md

 ## Trinary

-Trinary is a base-3 numeral system.
-In the past, most computer systems used a binary or base-2 numeral system.
-In a binary system, 1 means "True" and 0 means "False".
-While very useful, binary does not fully represent the physical world of IoT.
-Binary has some security limitations and a top network throughput speed.

-In a trinary system, 1 may represent "True", 0 may represent "Unknown", and -1 may represent "False".
-IOTA's innovative use of the trinary system offers a better representation for IoT, improved security, and faster data throughput.
+Trinary is a Base-3 numeral system.
 Binary has "bits" and "bytes".
 Trinary has "trits" and "trytes".

 <dl><dt>trinary</dt><dd>Base-3 numeral system</dd></dl>